rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 **NOTE: In the unlikely event that you've mounted more than one disc image containing gems, it's important to unmount all except the current RhoMobile Suite version.
 Failure to do so might result in an improper installation.**<br>

 >That's it!
-You've completed all the required steps to use your Mac and RhoMobile to develop cross-platform applications from a single code base. <br><br>
+You've completed all the required steps to use your Mac and RhoMobile to develop cross-platform applications from a single code base!<br><br>
-**Before you close the installer image, you might want to copy the files labeled "Launchpad" and "RhoMobile Docs" (you might have to scroll down to see them).
-They contain links to the RhoMobile developer community and documentation sites.**
+**Before you close the installer image, you might want to copy the files labeled "Launchpad" and "RhoMobile Docs" (scroll down in the .dmg window if you can't see them).** These files contain links to the [RhoMobile developer community](https://developer.motorolasolutions.com/welcome) and [RhoMobile documentation](http://docs.rhomobile.com/) sites.

->**To launch RhoMobile you MUST use one of the RhoMobile Launchers.** Before building your first project, you'll be promoted to create a free account at [rms.rhomobile.com](http://rms./rhomobile.com).
-Just enter a valid email address and password.
+>**NOTE: TO LAUNCH RHOMOBILE:** You MUST use one of the RhoMobile Launchers.** (Before building your first project, you'll be prompted to create a free account at [rms.rhomobile.com](http://rms./rhomobile.com).
+Just enter a valid email address and password).

 >![img](http://rhodocs-images.s3.amazonaws.com/guide/RhoMobile_launchers.png)<br><br>
 > FYI: The 32- and 64-bit versions of RhoMobile are functionally equivalent.